microsoft/Application-Insights-Workbooks/Documentation/Transformations/JSONPath.md

 # JSON Path

 Workbooks is able to query data from many sources.
 Some endpoints, such as Azure Resource Manager or custom endpoint, can return results in JSON.
-If the JSON data returned by the queried enpoint is not configured in a format that you desire, JSONPath can be used to transform the results.
+If the JSON data returned by the queried endpoint is not configured in a format that you desire, JSONPath can be used to transform the results.

 JSONPath is a query language for JSON that is similar to XPath for XML.
 Like XPath, JSONPath allows for the extraction and filtration of data out of a JSON structure.